solorvox/rxnag/README.md

 #RxNag - Medication Reminder

-A very light-weight application to nag you when it is time to take your medications.
-It is 100% off-line, free and open source.
+A very lightweight off-line application to nag you when it is time to take your medications.
+It is 100% free and open source.
 (GPL-3)

 ##Requirements

-You need Python3, PyQt5, and Pyglet (for audio playback)
+You need Python3, PyQt5, and Pyglet for audio playback.

 On Linux Mint, Ubuntu, Debian, etc. (Python3 should already be installed)
 ```apt install python3 python3-pyqt5 python3-pyglet```